Hermann Ostfeld: Biography

-Hermann Ostfeld grew up in Hamborn in a Jewish family originating from Bukovina.
-After graduating high school in 1930 he studied at the Hochschule für die Wissenschaft des Judentums and the University of Berlin and in parallel at the University of Würzburg.
-There he received his doctorate in 1933 with his thesis Die Haltung der Reichstagsfraktion der Fortschrittlichen Volkspartei zu den Annexions- und Friedensfragen in den Jahren 1914-1918.
-In 1935 he received the rabbinate diploma from the university and shortly thereafter, on September 15, 1935, at the age of only twenty-three, he took office as rabbi of the Jewish community of Göttingen and was - until today (as of 2021) - the last rabbi in Göttingen.
-A short time later he was also given the office of district rabbi for southern Lower Saxony and thus the care for the Jewish communities in Einbeck, Moringen, Hannoversch Münden, Duderstadt, Bovenden, Bremke, Adelebsen, Geismar and Dransfeld.
+Ostfeld was born on February 10, 1912, Hamborn, to Jewish family from Bukovina.
+After graduating high school in 1930 he studied at the Hochschule für die Wissenschaft des Judentums, University of Berlin, and in parallel at the University of Würzburg.
+There, he received his doctorate in 1933, with his thesis Die Haltung der Reichstagsfraktion der Fortschrittlichen Volkspartei zu den Annexions- und Friedensfragen in den Jahren 1914-1918.
+In 1935, he received the rabbinate diploma from the university, and shortly thereafter, on September 15, 1935, at the age of 23, he took office as rabbi of the Jewish community of Göttingen and was, until today (as of 2021), the last rabbi in Göttingen.
+A short time later, he was also given the office of district rabbi for southern Lower Saxony and thus the care for the Jewish communities in Einbeck, Moringen, Hannoversch Münden, Duderstadt, Bovenden, Bremke, Adelebsen, Geismar and Dransfeld.